skjonesjr/nucleaseq/README.md

 performed on a server with 256GB of RAM.
 Less is possible with reduced the parallelization, but results in correspondingly slower runtimes.
 Memory usage also depends on library design, and analysis of the original experiments required at least 64GB of RAM.
-For the first run, monitor memory use carefully, and select the machine and parallelization selections accordingly.
+For the first run, monitor memory use carefully, and select the machine and parallelization accordingly.

 ### Usage